 From experience, most course-based students at Mac ehealth can graduate within 20 months, some 16 months, and thesis students usually graduate within 24 months.
 So if you want to graduate fast and start working, you should choose the course-based option at Mac.
 Most people do choose this option.

 However, I think there is an extremely important criteria in considering a program, and that is the industry experience component.
 For Mac, it’s the 8-month internship, for UofT, it’s 4-month practicum.
-Take a look at figures below:
+Take a look at figures below for the program structure of both schools:

 One of the most important value of these professional grad programs I found was being able to stay where you interned after graduation.
 When that happens, admission into the grad program essentially equates to employment (with a grad degree as a bonus).
 If you look closely at the structure of Mac vs UofT programs, this is more likely to happen for Mac.